 If you are a pumpkin and coffee lover you've come to the right place.
-This Dairy-Free Pumpkin Creamer tastes amazing, is simple to make and is good for you too!
+This Sugar free Pumpkin Spice Creamer tastes amazing, is simple to make (only 4 ingredients!), and is good for you too.

 If you are trying to change over to a healthier diet, one of the hardest things to give up can be coffee creamers.

 I regularly hear from people who are trying to break their creamer habit.
 But it's hard.
 Those creamers are something you can't get enough of.
 And there's a reason for that.
 They are made with chemicals that are meant to make you come back for more.

 But it can be done and this Vegan Pumpkin Creamer recipe is just what you need to get you there.
 Not only is it tasty and healthy, but it's also dairy-free.